 The Delhi High Court has recently directed the Central government and Delhi government to restrain e-pharmacies from selling medicines online.

 The order was passed by a bench of Chief Justice Rajendra Menon and Justice VK Rao while responding to a petition filed by Delhi-based dermatologist Zaheer Ahmed.
-Mr Ahmed has submitted that easy availability of drugs online, without any checks on e pharmacies is risking the lives of people and affects their right to a safe and healthy life under article 21 of the constitution of India.
+Mr Ahmed has submitted that the easy availability of drugs online, without any checks on e-pharmacies, is risking the lives of people and affects their right to a safe and healthy life – under article 21 of the constitution of India.
+Retail pharmacies are supplied by trusted pharmaceutical wholesalers, which provides security that the e-pharmacies do not have.

 The plea was filled by Advocate Nakul Mohta and Misha Rohatgi Mohta, pointed out that sale of online medicines is not permitted under the Drugs and Cosmetics Act, 1948.
 It could lead to drug abuse and misutlisation of habit forming and addictive drugs.